Five Colorado Scenic Drives for Your New Dream Car

 The Peak to Peak Byway is, by far, the longest of the local routes.
 This jaunt will take you up to Boulder, through Nederland, Estes Park, Lyons, then back again through Boulder.
-Mountain twisties, scenic views, and a series of small towns perfect for brief stop-overs make this an all day tour that’s well-worth the time.
+Mountain twisties, scenic views, and a series of small towns perfect for brief stop-overs make this an all-day tour that’s well worth the time.

-Longer distance Colorado scenic drives
+Longer distance scenic Colorado drives

 4) The Great Sand Dunes:

 Having a destination can be exciting.
 Moreover, when your destination happens to be an insanely gorgeous natural wonder, well, all the better.
 And, make no mistake, The Great Sand Dunes are an amazing natural wonder.
 But just because you have a destination in mind doesn’t mean you have to chart the quickest route to it.
-The circuit I’ve plotted out below is most definitely the “long” path and will add several (or many) hours on to you trip.
+The circuit I’ve plotted out below is most definitely the “long” path and will add several (or many) hours on to your trip.
 But, trust me, driving down 285 and back up to Denver on a series of alternate roads will be the best decision you could make.
 I would avoid the monotony of I-25 at all costs.